ChesterHub/Chester-tofu-fe-coding-challenge-main/README.md

 ## What didn't go well and you would like to improve?
 * I added my own SetTimeout Debounce, only to later realize the app Lodash installed.
-* Originally I set up logic for onElementClick to directly update the css of that element within the iframe.
-I realized later that was not necessary, I could just update all styling when there is a change of state in selected components.
-If I spent more time designing with task 3 requirements, even during task1, I would have come to this solution faster.
+* I could organize some of the code to be easier for other engineers to digest and maintain in the future.
+For example, types in their own files, maybe lifting functions higher up, can consider useReducer to handle state.
 * Im not 100% but I think that removeListener is not needed on useEffect return function for the iframe, because when component unmounts the iframe should be gone.
-* * I could organize some of the code to be easier for other engineers to digest and maintain in the future.
-For example, types in their own files, maybe lifting functions higher up, can consider useReducer to handle state.
+* Lots of possibilities to improve performance, such as adding useCallbacks and React Memo.

 ## Was there anything you learnt while working through this project?
 * Learned alot about the product of Tofu by going through this take home.
 Its a very cool feature!